Hybrid Approximate Message Passing: Hybrid GAMP

-For illustration, we have only presented one form of the Hybrid-GAMP procedure.
-Several variants are possible: \begin{itemize} \item \emph{Discrete distributions:} The above description assumed continuous valued random variables $x_j$.
+\blue For ease of illustration, we have only presented one form of the HyGAMP procedure.
+Several variants are possible: \begin{itemize} \item \emph{Discrete distributions:} The above description assumed continuous-valued random variables $x_j$.
 The procedures can be easily modified for discrete-valued variables by appropriately replacing integrals with summations.

 \item \emph{Message scheduling:} The above description also only considered a completely parallel implementation where each iteration performs exactly one update on all edges.
-Other so-called message schedules are also possible and may offer more efficient implementations or better convergence depending on the application \cite{MalioutovJW:06,ElidanMK:06}. \end{itemize}
+Other so-called message schedules are also possible and may offer more efficient implementations or better convergence depending on the application (e.g., \cite{MalioutovJW:06,ElidanMK:06,manoel2015swamp}). \end{itemize} \black